 To be alive is to have the capacity to experience joy.
 That you may not find this yourself is, perhaps, because you are not living in a way which creates that outcome – and perhaps you should think about changing those circumstances?

 This isn’t a new idea.
-Jung compared this to the Eastern concept of ‘Living in the Tao’, such as his retelling of the story of The Rainmaker; an innate sense of well-being that comes when an individual experiences a natural, rather than endured, balance in the contradictory forces in their life – and finding personal liberation in their ability to balance those competing forces on their own terms.
+Jung compared this102 to the Eastern concept of ‘Living in the Tao’103, such as his retelling of the story of The Rainmaker104; an innate sense of well-being that comes when an individual experiences a natural, rather than endured, balance in the contradictory forces in their life – and finding personal liberation in their ability to balance those competing forces on their own terms.

-In his 1971 collection of essays, ‘Post-Scarcity Anarchism’, Murray Bookchin outlined the contradiction of trying to create radical change in a society being transformed by material consumption – and the need to change our analysis to cope with that.
+In his 1971 collection of essays, ‘Post-Scarcity Anarchism’106, Murray Bookchin107 outlined the contradiction of trying to create radical change in a society being transformed by material consumption – and the need to change our analysis to cope with that.
 Certainly the old, industrial models of the Left no longer seemed to apply: